Exhibit display showcasing an extinct saber-tooth afrothere.

 4th Floor

-View the renowned Panorama, created for the 1893 World's Fair — one room where you can visit the Midwest, the Southwest, canyons, a rainforest, and the Arctic!
+View the renowned Panorama, created for the 1893 World's Fair — one room where you can visit the Midwest, the Southwest, canyons, a rainforest, and the Arctic.
 Don't forget to look up in the lobby at the famous 45-foot-long Bunker mosasaur, a marine reptile from the Cretaceous.

 Map — Download a map of the 4th floor (pdf)

-Amenities: Visitor Services Desk and Gift Shop.
+• Visitor Services Desk

 Thumbnail List